Saint Vincent (Saint Vincent and the Grenadines): British colony

 From 1763 until independence, St. Vincent passed through various stages of colonial status under the British.
 A representative assembly was authorized in 1776.
 The British abolished slavery in 1834.
-Like the French before them, the British made African slaves work plantations of sugar, coffee, indigo, tobacco, cotton and cocoa until full emancipation in 1838.
+Like the French before them, the British made enslaved Africans work plantations of sugar, coffee, indigo, tobacco, cotton and cocoa until full emancipation in 1838.
 The resulting labour shortages on the plantations attracted Portuguese immigrants, many of them of Jewish descent, in the 1840s, and East Indians in the 1860s as laborers.

 After emancipation, the economy began a period of decline, with many landowners abandoning their estates and leaving the land to be cultivated by liberated slaves.
 Conditions remained harsh for both former slaves and immigrant agricultural workers, as depressed world sugar prices kept the economy stagnant until the turn of the 20th century.
 The Opobo king Jaja was exiled to St. Vincent after his 1887 arrest by the British for shipping cargoes of palm oil directly to Liverpool without the intermediation of the National African Company.

 A Crown Colony government was installed in 1877, a Legislative Council created in 1925, and universal adult suffrage granted in 1951.
 During this period, the British made several unsuccessful attempts to affiliate St. Vincent with other Windward Islands in order to govern the region through a unified administration.
 The most notable was the West Indies Federation, which collapsed in 1962.
 Life on the island was made even harder following two eruptions of the La Soufriere volcano in 1812 and 1902 when much of the island was destroyed and many people were killed.
 The volcano erupted again in 1979, with no fatalities, and in 2020–2021.